by maggi dawn

 Matthew 12: 46-50

 “… While, on the surface, it seems a nice idea to spend a whole Sunday celebrating mothers, it has a complicated flip-side.
 Why only mothers?
 Why not fathers, grandparents, children, aunts and uncles, siblings, single people, childless people, and more?
-The romanticisation of the mother-child relationship is full of fraught overtones: what does it say to women who are not mothers?
+The romanticization of the mother-child relationship is full of fraught overtones: what does it say to women who are not mothers?
 Are we suggesting that their contribution to the world is somehow less valuable, less worth a celebratory day?
-The new focus on Mothers’ Day comes with barbs for those who are childless but not by choice, for those who are infertile, who have suffered miscarriages, for women whose children have died or are estranged, or for single or widowed fathers.
+The new focus on Mothers’ Day comes with barbs for those who are childless but not by choice, for those who are infertile, who have suffered miscarriages, for women whose children have died or are estranged, for single or widowed fathers, and for those whose mothers have died.

 She was so right.
 The last thing I (and the six other men and women she had invited away for the weekend) needed was to dwell on our raw and recent griefs, and have them aggravated by children with bunches of flowers and the vaguely implied message that real women are mothers.
 Instead, we cooked and talked, laughed and sang, prayed and gave thanks for community and friendship and life in all its fullness.
 I came home at the end of the weekend with hope reborn in my heart that life would go on.